-Those assembling a shrine within an established spiritual tradition will find direction and often specific instruction from the tradition about placement, as well as the subsequent decisions: scale, materials, offerings, frequency of attendance and so on.
+Those assembling a altar within an established spiritual tradition will find direction and often specific instruction from the tradition about placement, as well as the subsequent decisions: scale, materials, offerings, frequency of attendance and so on.

-A free-style shrine is by definition unbound, though knowledge of tradition and current shrine practice can be helpful.
+A free-style shrine is by definition unbound, though knowledge of tradition and current altar practice can be helpful.
 Traditional – nearly universal – offerings to a shrine include light from a burning lamp or candle, fragrance from incense, water, tea, sweets (very often fresh fruit), flowers, elegant cloth (including brocade), crystal or other jewels.
 The colors of these things also communicate.These fundamental offerings reflect a view of the world as composed of the four (or five) elements, as well as the needs and desires of human beings in that world.